Many business leaders know the important role that employee engagement plays in productivity, retention and the overall culture of the company.

-In fact, according to a study from McKinsey Quarterly (reported by Smart Insights) found that the greatest barrier to digital adoption in the workplace was cultural and behavioral challenges.
-The other leading factors, such as a lack of support, understanding, or internal alignment, are also closely tied to the experience and mindset of the employees.
+In fact, according to a study from McKinsey Quarterly (reported by Smart Insights) found that the greatest barrier to digital adoption in the workplace was cultural and behavioural challenges.
+The other leading factors, such as a lack of support, understanding, or internal alignment, is also closely tied to the experience and mindset of the employees.

 So, why exactly does employee engagement have such a strong influence on digital adoption?

 Let’s discuss the reasoning behind this connection – and discover some ways to improve your likelihood of digital success through engagement building strategies.

 Employee burnout doesn’t just happen when it’s been too long since they’ve taken a vacation.
 Roughly 67 per cent of employees surveyed by Gallup claims that they are physically and emotionally exhausted – a condition commonly known as burnout.

 This can lead to frustration, lack of motivation, and ultimately, it could cause many of your employees to look for work elsewhere.

 95% of HR teams have seen a direct link between retention/turnover and high levels of burnout.
 If your company is a constant “revolving door” of new employees, it can be quite difficult to get very far when it comes to training and implementing new digital approaches.